chukwukelu2023/task-2-devops/Readme.md

     peter;operations
     ```

-4. Execute the script with the CSV file as an argument:
+4. Execute the script as shown add **sudo** if you are not a root user:

     ```bash
-    sudo ./create_users.sh users.csv
+    bash create_users.sh users.csv
     ```

 After running the script, new users will be created, and their details will be stored in `/var/secure/user_passwords.csv`.
 All actions will be logged in `/var/secure/user_management.txt`.